Skip to content

 Aunt Sandra’s

-Aunt Sandra’s is a Belfast institution know for their amazing hand-crafted candy and chocolates.
-They have been making sweets in Belfast since 1953 and have grown to be a well-known local favorite.
+Aunt Sandra’s is a Belfast institution known for their amazing hand-crafted candy and chocolates.
+They have been making sweets in Belfast since 1953 and have become a well-known local favourite.
 Visit their shop in East Belfast for a wide range of sweets, chocolates, and delights.
-You can even see a little bit of behind the scenes magic of making the sweets as well.
-They even have workshops for Halloween including crafts and Halloween chocolate making.
-One of the best sweet shops in Belfast offering up classic sweets.
+You can even see a little bit of behind-the-scenes magic in making sweets.
+They even have workshops for Halloween, including crafts and chocolate making.
+It is one of the best sweet shops in Belfast that offers classic sweets.

 If you can’t make it out to the shop, you can always try and buy some of their great range in St George’s Market on Fridays, Saturdays, and Sundays.
-Their friendly staff and great samples will have you ready for the trick or treat season.
+Their friendly staff and great samples will prepare you for the trick-or-treat season.

 Location: 64-72 Castlereagh Road, Belfast, BT5 5FP